ESDeezknee/ESDeezknee/README.md

 <img src="https://user-images.githubusercontent.com/73370403/230126026-079c6d4d-2bdf-4a3a-a55a-1a338ea99f99.jpg" alt="User Scenario 1 Diagram-Scenario 1A"  width="75%">

+Description: When the visitor comes to the theme park, they can view active missions and attempt to accomplish them to earn loyalty points.

 <img src="https://user-images.githubusercontent.com/73370403/230126006-527edcea-9e7d-495d-9849-c308b558ae73.jpg" alt="User Scenario 1 Diagram-Scenario 1B"  width="75%">

+Description: When the visitor completes a challenge, they will then be rewarded with and notifed of additional loyalty points.

 <img src="https://user-images.githubusercontent.com/73370403/230125997-472d6cda-b3ba-45f0-aa80-80c8101574da.jpg" alt="User Scenario 1 Diagram-Scenario 1C"  width="75%">

+Description: If the visitor decides to redeem their loyalty points, they will be able to view possible rewards available or redeem it through the purchase of a jump queue ticket.

 <hr>